|Location||Northern Saskatchewan, Canada|

 Work Completed by Fortune Bay

 During 2015 Mercator Geological Services Limited carried out an exploration program on the Company’s behalf which included a structural/geophysical lineament study, rock geochemical sampling program, scintillometer surveying and geological investigations.
-The objective of the program was to verify, identify and prioritize targets across the 10,000 hectare Murmac property.
+The objective of the program was to verify, identify and prioritize targets across the 10,000 hectare Goldfields property (the western portion now renamed the Murmac Uranium Project).
 While gold was the primary focus, a number of uranium targets were also identified, including six Tier 1 targets at the intersection of the Murmac conductor package with cross-faults.

 Scintillometer surveying along the northern portion of the Murmac conductor package confirmed elevated radioactivity within bedrock, including readings of up to 1,030 counts per second (“cps”).
 At the Gil showing, survey locations 200 metres apart registered between 59,000 and 51,633 cps within a possibly continuous zone of recessive rock that measures about 1 metre in thickness.
 Grab sampling of this showing by the Company in June 2021 produced assays of 6.04% U3O8 and 0.95% U3O8.